JGuzak/shieldXl_battery/README.md

 3. Place the pi sugar pcba against the bottom of the pi, make sure the spring loaded pin contacts are seated correctly.
 4. Using the bolts included with the pisugar, attach the pisugar to the pi
 5. Connect the battery to the pisugar pcba
-6. Ensure the dip switch on the bottom of the pi sugar board is set to `off`
+6. !!IMPORTANT!!
+Ensure the dip switch on the bottom of the pi sugar board is set to `off`
 7. Plug in the pi sugar to a charger (both usb-c and usb micro ports will charge the battery)

 <img src="images/assembled_no_case_running.JPG" width=49%>